How to talk to your Children about Vaping

 How do I confront my child about vaping?

 The first thing is, don't confront them, you don't need to.
 You do need to understand their point of view, and you should hear them out before challenging that view.
 Get yourself comfortable with the facts about vaping, avoiding scaremongering nonsense from the USA about the effects of "teen vaping".
 Make sure you understand that although nicotine and e-cigarette vapour in general are far safer than smoking, they are not completely risk free, and there is no good reason for anyone to vape unless it is to cut down or quit smoking.

-Understand the effects
+Understand the effects of child vaping

 Find the right moment to talk to your child about vaping

 Be open and calm